sperciva/Mapper-pie-nodes/README.md

 # Mapper-pie-nodes
 Implementation of Mapper with pie chart nodes

+Step 0: Install KeplerMapper with

+        pip install kmapper

+Step 1:

-Step 0: Download all of the files and put them in the same directory.
+Step 2: Download all of the files and put them in the same directory.

 Step 1: Run the Jupyter notebook